Peeing in the diaper: how to change your baby?

 How to prevent pee leaks in the diaper?

-Why does pee go through baby's diaper?
+Why does pee leak through baby's diaper?

 How do you know if baby has peed in his diaper?